RomainPuech/Paper-Friend/README.md

 - You may create habits using the all habits button

 - Every Sunday, last day of month or of year, a weekly/montly/yearly recap is generated.
+You may want to set your PC's date to december 31st, 2023, and hit the test button, then write an entry.
+That way you can generate at the same time a weekly, montly and yearly recap to test them all.

 - You can use the settings at the top left corner to prevent the creation of a recap.

-- You may want to put the content of the "example" folder of the repo to test the app with some data we prepared.